FIWARE/tutorials.Linked-Data/README.md

 and therefore includes the FIWARE Building model.

-This means that use of the `Link` header and the `options=keyValues` parameter reduces the response to JSON-LD. as
+This means that use of the `Link` header and the `options=keyValues` parameter reduces the response to short form JSON-LD as shown:
-shown:

 ```json
 [